 Time Investment – Your time has value.
 Multi-day trips can mean taking time off work or delaying other commitments.

-Wear and Tear – Long-distance driving adds miles to your odometer, increasing depreciation and requiring sooner maintenance (oil changes, tire replacement, etc.).
+Wear and Tear – Long-distance driving adds miles to your odometer, increasing depreciation and requiring more frequent maintenance (oil changes, tire replacements, etc.).

-Unexpected Risks – Breakdowns, accidents, or emergencies may add towing car costs and other unplanned expenses.
+Unexpected Risks – Breakdowns, accidents, or emergencies may result in towing costs and other unplanned expenses.

 When totaled, driving across several states can easily reach $1,000–$2,000 or more once all direct and indirect costs are factored in.